By: Team DukeCooks Since: Oct 2019 Licence: MIT

 2.4.2.
 Updating documentation to match your fork

-After forking the repo, the documentation will still have the DukeCooks branding and refer to the AY1920S1-CS2103T-T10-2/main
+After forking the repo, the documentation will still have the DukeCooks branding and refer to the AY1920S1-CS2103T-T10-2/main repo.

-If you plan to develop this fork as a separate product (i.e. instead of contributing to AY1920S1-CS2103T-T10-2/main
+If you plan to develop this fork as a separate product (i.e. instead of contributing to AY1920S1-CS2103T-T10-2/main), you should do the following:

 -